 What is Advance Care Planning?

 Advance Care Planning is planning for future medical wishes if you should ever be unable to make those decisions for yourself.
-The process of Advance Care Planning is important and appropriate for anyone 18 years or older.
-You can find free advance directives and other legal Colorado forms on this website.
+The process of Advance Care Planning is important for anyone 18 years or older.
+You can find free legal documents (also called advance directives) and other legal Colorado forms on this website.

 Advance Care Planning Checklist

 Here are some steps to consider as you plan for your future.
-You do not need an attorney or an elder law specialist.
+You do not need a lawyer or an elder law specialist.
 We have provided free resources, like a Medical Power of Attorney and a Living Will.

-- Gather information and start a conversation with family, friends and your provider about your values and wishes.
+- Gather information and start a conversation with family, friends and your doctor about your values and wishes.

 - Choose a medical decision maker to act on your behalf if you are ever unable to make decisions for yourself because of illness or injury.

-- Write down your wishes that outline how you would like to be cared for if you were unable to speak for yourself.
+- Write down your wishes that list how you would like to be cared for if you could not speak for yourself.

-- In the cases of serious illness or frailty, a doctor can help you write down specific medical choices related to cardiopulmonary resuscitation or CPR, nutrition and medical interventions.
+- In the cases of serious illness, a doctor can help you write down medical choices related to cardiopulmonary resuscitation or CPR, nutrition and medical interventions.

 - Share your wishes and documents with family, friends and providers.